COVID-19: A Parent Guide for School-Aged Children

 The CDC offers additional tips for managing stress and anxiety.
 Additional coronavirus resources and tips for parents, children, and others are available from Prevent Child Abuse America for staying connected, engaged as a family, and managing stress and anxiety.
 A quick reference for parents and families in supporting their child’s social emotional wellness is available at the Social and Emotional Wellness Considerations for Parents and Caregivers-This is a PDF document. webpage.

 Federal and State Testing

 On March 23, 2020, Governor Northam ordered all K-12 schools in Virginia to close for the remainder of the academic year as a response to the continued spread of COVID-19.
-As such, the administration of the SOL tests, the local scoring and score entry requirements for the Virginia Alternate Assessment Program, and the administration of the ACCESS for ELs assessment for English Learners are suspended.
+As such, the administration of the spring 2020 SOL tests, the local scoring and score entry requirements for the Virginia Alternate Assessment Program, and the administration of the ACCESS for ELs assessment for English Learners were suspended.

-The College Board provided information on March 20 that begins to outline an alternative plan for AP testing review and administration.
+The College Board is providing information that outlines an alternative plan for AP testing review and administration.

-- The College Board is providing free remote learning resources to students by AP teachers beginning on Wednesday, March 25, 2020.
+- The College Board is providing free remote learning resources to students by AP teachers which began Wednesday, March 25, 2020.

 For more information, please visit the AP Updates for Schools Impacted by Coronavirus webpage.

-The Virginia Department of Health has also established a call center to address questions from the public about COVID-19.
-The Virginia Department of Health has also activated a public information line, 877-ASK-VDH3, for questions from residents about COVID-19 can be emailed to email@example.com.
+The VDH has also established a call center to address questions from the public about COVID-19 which can be accessed by calling 877-ASK-VDH3.
+For questions from residents about COVID-19 via email, please send to email@example.com.